-The Best PCB Design Software Features A PCB Trace Impedance Calculator
+The Best PCB Design Software Features a PCB Trace Impedance Calculator

 PCB trace, pad, and via features are some of the most important in your circuit board and need to be carefully designed.
 The right cross-sectional PCB trace area and distance to the nearest reference plane will ensure your PCB trace impedance is consistent throughout your board.
-It can also help suppress temperature rise if your board will operate at high current.
+It can also help suppress temperature rise if your board will operate at a high current.

 Choosing the right trace dimensions in your printed circuit board represents a tradeoff between these performance aspects.
 A top-notch printed circuit design program can help you choose the right PCB trace dimensions so that your PCB trace impedance is consistent throughout your board and your traces are routable.
 Altium Designer contains the interconnect design and routing tools you need for any PCB in a single platform.

 A powerful PCB design application that includes PCB trace impedance and width calculators for accurate routing and signal integrity.

 There is a saying among the high-speed design community: there are those who have signal integrity problems, and those who will soon have signal integrity problems.
 Once the IC world blazed past TTL was introduced, switching between logic states became fast enough that everyone needed to take steps to ensure signal integrity in their traces.
 Impedance mismatch between traces used to be tolerable as only longer traces acted as transmission lines and those that did act as transmission lines could be easily terminated with a resistor and/or capacitor.